Cello Sonata No. 2 (Fauré): II. Andante

+III.
+Finale: Allegro vivo

 The concluding movement, in G minor in 2/4 time, serves the function of both scherzo and finale.
 It opens with an ascending theme for the piano, answered by the cello with a descending scale.
 The first main theme is a syncopated tune that Nichols calls "almost jazzy".
 The piano introduces a new chordal theme marked sans ralentir in simple four-part harmony.
 The expected return of the first theme becomes instead a contrasting section with the piano in divided octaves, and the cello in pizzicato chords and repeated notes.
 Nichols comments that the piano is "the leader of things harmonic, while the cello rides imperiously over all its eccentricities".
 The two main themes of the movement are further developed before the final coda, described by Nectoux as "a burst of the highest spirits".

 The playing time of the sonata is about twenty minutes.